 Distribution operations typically serve recurring business accounts with established delivery schedules.
 The delivery reality is a driver arriving at a warehouse dock or loading bay, handing over a consignment that may include dozens of SKUs across multiple pallets, and waiting for the consignee to confirm receipt.

-What standard ePOD misses here is the partial acceptance scenario.
+What standard electronic proof of delivery misses here is the partial acceptance scenario.
 A consignee who accepts eight of ten pallets because two are damaged, or accepts a delivery but notes a quantity short on one line, needs to be able to document that discrepancy at the point of delivery rather than through a dispute process after the fact.
 A signature and photo of the delivery do not capture which items were accepted and which were not.

 - Item-level confirmation: each line on the delivery order confirmed, short, or rejected individually